bomonike/fullest-stack/README.md

 1. An app data cache is used to handle more scale by minimizing rewriting of data.

+1. Apache Airflow for extracting and process data from databases.

 1. That database needs <strong>backups</strong> to ensure quick recovery from outages and complete disasters.

-1. That database stores data to be extracted and shwared as csv files.
+1. That database stores data to be extracted and shared as csv files.

-1. Logs and metrics are extracted for accumulation in a Time Series database.
+1. Logs and metrics are extracted for accumulation in <strong>Time Series</strong> and master reference databases, which <strong>Power BI</strong> displays as analytics.

-1. Policies are applied to identify (using OPA) violatations of rules defined.
+1. Open-sourced <strong>Grafana</strong> is commonly used to display dashboards.

+1. Violations of rules defined in the Rego language are identified by the <strong>OPA</strong> (Open Policy Agent).

 1. ML (Machine Language) is used to infer actions based on data accumulated over time.